 17. German Shepherd

 The classic working dog, a German Shepherd is great at any task he puts his mind to.
 They’re aloof with strangers, protective of their charges, excellent herders, and can kill little animals with their powerful jaws.
 If you can have only one animal on your farm, this would be a great choice.

 Sensitive and intelligent, you won’t have to put a lot of effort into training this dog.
 They can easily pick up new commands and implement them with independent thought.
-They have an excellent sense of smell, and can root out any hiding rodents.
+They have an excellent sense of smell and can root out any hiding rodents.

 While the German Shepherd is a tough outdoors dog, it usually has separation anxiety.
-They can be destructive if left alone too long.
+They can be destructive if left alone for too long.
 They need pack leader training and socialization skills from a young age to avoid becoming overly aggressive.
 These furry beasts shed quite a bit.